ClearCrystals/LogicLuminaries/README.md

 ### Security Requirements

 <!--Discuss what security requirements are necessary and why.
 Are there privacy or confidentiality issues?
 Is your system vulnerable to denial-of-service attacks?-->
+As of now there is an issue where games pages are accessible to non-users, however they cannot load or save boards without an account to post to the database.
+So, those pages that are accessible are ultimately useless without logging in anyways.

 ### System Requirements, Installation, and Usage